Worthing CIL Neighbourhood Fund

 The step-by-step process for allocating funding from the Worthing CIL Neighbourhood Fund is set out below:

-• July 2024: Suitable projects will be sent through to an assessment panel - the panel is to consist of Elected Worthing Ward Members and specially invited Community representatives who will go through the application forms submitted and evaluate/score each application.
+- November 2025: Suitable projects will be sent through to an assessment panel - the panel is to consist of Elected Worthing Ward Members and specially invited Community representatives who will go through the application forms submitted and evaluate/score each application.
 The panel will then recommend which projects are to be allocated CIL funding.
+The assessment panel will complete an evaluation of each project proposal and provide feedback to each applicant.

 Worthing Borough Council has put together a document which contains some Frequently Asked Questions (FAQs) regarding the CIL Neighbourhood Fund.
 This document will be updated as more questions arise throughout the CIL Neighbourhood Fund process each year: